SubodhShil/DSA-Problem-Solving/Algorithms/University/Semester 6/Algorithms/algorithm.md

 ## <p align="center"><b>Greedy Algorithm</b></p>

+Greedy algorithms make decisions at each step that seem optimal at the moment, without considering the future consequences.

 ### **Drawbacks or problems with Greedy method:**
 1. Greedy algorithms make locally optimal choices at each step, hoping that these choices will lead to a globally optimal solution.